 Evan is also the author of middle grade novels Bad for Your Teeth (about two boys' efforts to thwart the plans of an "evil" dentist) and Victor, Victorious (about a teenage bully turned superhero).
 Additionally, Evan has penned a collection of 13 short scary stories titled Twisted Tales from Edgar Allan Poe Middle School.
 From that collection, opening story "Loud Mouths" has been dramatized as a radio play by Chicago's Small Fish Radio Theatre and Thespinarium (http://www.smallfishradio.com/) as part of their 2016 horror podcast, The Creatures Inside.
 Small Fish has also dramatized his horror stories, "The Creaky Door" (in 2017 podcast, Tales of Dread), "Bring Him Back" (in 2015 podcast, A Gathering of Spirits) and "The Faraway Tree" (in 2014 podcast, Not Your Average Horror Show).

 Both "The Creaky Door" and "The Faraway Tree" are available in the October 2017 "Classic Monsters" issue of eZine, The Sirens Call.
 An updated version of tale "Bring Him Back"--with a new ending!--is published in the December "Undead 2017" issue.
-All three stories can be viewed for free at http://www.sirenscallpublications.com/
+Short story "Guts" is published in the July 2018 "Scared Stiff" issue.
+All four stories can be viewed for free at http://www.sirenscallpublications.com/

 Furthermore, Evan has adapted a number of his Twisted Tales into short film screenplays, of which "The Emaciated Man" won Best Overall Short Script at the 2017 International Horror Hotel Film Festival.
 Also, "The Emaciated Man" placed as a Finalist in 13Horror.com's Film and Screenplay Contest 2017 and was a Top 10 Finalist in Eat Crow Films' 2017 Horror Scriptwriting Competition.
 "The Tell-Tale Art" placed as a Finalist in Shriekfest L.A.
 Horror Film Festival's 2017 Short Screenplay Competition and was Best Short Script winner at both the Diabolical Horror Film Festival and the Eerie Horror Film Festival.